 The key things to note here:

 - Whitelist Headers: You need to whitelist the “Host” header to be passed through to the origin.
-This is because WordPress is a bit of a pain with its redirects.
-And when you point your www.* domain name at it, your server needs to know where exactly to send your request.
+This is important, because WordPress is a bit of a pain with its redirects.
+When you point your www.* domain name at it, your server needs to know where exactly to send your request.
 This also serves to satisfy WordPress’s desire to always be serving content on the configured domain name.
 Otherwise, Cloudfront will request content as “http://danneh.org/path/to/post/”, WordPress will attempt to redirect to “http://www.danneh.org/path/to/post/” (which your browser is already requesting), and enter a redirect loop.

 - Whitelist Cookies: The ones listed are the minimum required, for my website at least, to be seen in order for caching to actually work.
 While cookies usually invalidate caching completely, it’s worth noting that, unless you’ve specifically logged in, the anonymous user will not have any matching cookies to send, so Cloudfront will return a cached, cookie-less page.